cosmos/cosmos-sdk/docs/intro/ocap.md

 ## Intro

-When thinking about security, it's good to start with a specific threat model.
+When thinking about security, it is good to start with a specific threat model.
 Our threat model is the following:

 > We assume that a thriving ecosystem of Cosmos-SDK modules that are easy to compose into a blockchain application will contain faulty or malicious modules.

-The Cosmos-SDK is designed to address this threat by being the foundation of an object capability system.
+The Cosmos SDK is designed to address this threat by being the foundation of an object capability system.

 > The structural properties of object capability systems favor